kamilsss655/ESPRI/README.md

       - wav audio recording
     - wireless UART connection to the radio
     - record .wav files onto uSD card or device memory
-    - broadcast .wav files onto uSD card or device memory
+    - broadcast .wav files from uSD card or device memory
   - roadmap/in progress:
     - custom digital modes (modulated and demodulated by the ESP chip)
       - more advanced messaging